 This original novel contains examples of:

-Single Woman Seeks Good Man: Refreshingly averted, especially for the time period.
+- Single Woman Seeks Good Man: Averted, especially for the time period.
 Judy does fall in love, but her main ambition is to fulfill what she sees as her obligation to her beloved benefactor and become a real writer.
 This is so much her ambition that when the man she loves proposes, she turns him down!
-And then, she finds out that they're the same person, so it all works out.
+Then she finds out that they're the same person, so it all works out.

 The sequel, "My Dear Enemy", has the following tropes.